MileHacker Logo

 Visa & ESTA

 For international visitors, standard United States visa requirements are in place.
-Most non-U.S. Citizens need a visa or Electronic System for Travel Authorization (ESTA) approval to enter the U.S. No entrance fee applies for the Great Smoky Mountains National Park.
+Most non-U.S. Citizens need a visa or Electronic System for Travel Authorization (ESTA) approval to enter the U.S. No there is an entrance fee for the Great Smoky Mountains National Park.

 Options for Entry